Above An early oil lamp.

 Invented in 3000 bc, candles were still a primary source of light in the Seventeenth Century.
 (Courtesy Philips)

-900 BC Muhammad ibn Zakariya Razi, a Persian scholar, invented the kerosene lamp.
+900 AD Muhammad ibn Zakariya Razi, a Persian scholar, invented the kerosene lamp.

 1780 Aimé Argand, a Swiss physicist and chemist greatly improved oil lamp efficiency and performance with improved oils and the use of glass chimneys to draft the flame.

 1792 William Murdoch, Scotland, began experimenting with gas lighting and probably produced the first gas light in this year.

 Above Heinrich Göbel's original incandescent design was housed in a bottle.

 The first gaslight burners were nothing more than narrow apertures at the at the ends of pipes.
 (Courtesy Philips)